 After lunch, you will head to the infamous Nazi concentration camp Auschwitz-Birkenau – the primary symbol of the Holocaust.
 The museum exhibition contains original documents, suitcases, shoes and other belongings of the murdered prisoners.

 Day 6 Thursday – Krakow – Wieliczka – Krakow

 Then, we invite you for coffee and a delicious cake at the famous Krakow caféteria.

 In the afternoon, you will visit the Wieliczka Salt Mine* – a world-famous underground landmark, where you will see saline corridors and lakes, salt sculptures, spectacular timber constructions, and magnificent chambers.
 You will also see the only underground church in Europe.

 Then, you will have dinner in Wieliczka’s regional restaurant, accompanied by a traditional Polish folk dance show.

 *Elevator service at Wieliczka Salt Mine (subject to confirmation on the spot; the service depends on the technical condition of the elevator)

 Day 7 Friday – Krakow – Lowicz – Torun

 After breakfast, you will depart from Krakow and go to Torun.
-You will have a stop in a Mazovian town called Lowicz known for its folk art: multi-coloured clothes and exceptional cut-outs made of paper.
+You will have a stop in a Mazovian town called Lowicz known for its folk art: multi-colored clothes and exceptional cut-outs made of paper.
 There, a local family will host you for traditional Polish lunch.
 Their cottage is located just at the foot of the Lowicz Castle.
 You will experience Polish hospitality by being welcomed with bread & salt.
-During the meal you will have a chance to talk to the family about their everyday life.
+During the meal, you will have a chance to talk to the family about their everyday life.
 You will have free time in Torun for the rest of the day.